 - tree nuts

 In an elimination diet, you would completely remove all these foods from your diet and then slowly reintroduce them one by one to determine whether you’re sensitive to any of them.
 You may also want to try eliminating less common food allergens.

 If the above treatments aren’t helpful, your doctor may recommend a dilation procedure.

 People with eosinophilic esophagitis often experience a narrowing of their esophagus, which makes eating difficult.
-During a dilation, your physician stretches your esophagus to make it slightly wider.
+During a dilation, your doctor stretches your esophagus to make it slightly wider.
 This can help you swallow more easily.